migueljh/gourmet-gps-web/README.md

 Before you run this project please add the environment variables needed to do a properly use of the API's

-Create a file called .env.local <- just like that and add this variables
+Create a file called .env.local <- just like that and add the env variables already provided to you

-VITE_MAPBOX_API_KEY=pk.eyJ1IjoibWlndWVsaG56IiwiYSI6ImNsZnU5eTVrdzA4dnEzZmx1cGVraGdmdWEifQ.SGVrHdp0tnkOGk-naPSSaQ

-VITE_GOURMET_GPS_API_BASE_URL=https://gourmet-gps-service.onrender.com

 To install packages run: